MolloiLab/ce-coronary-artery/README.md

 - `conda activate imagecas` to run the virtual environment
 - `conda install pip` to install `pip` package manager for the virtual environment
 - you have to check if you are using the correct pip by `pip --version` and see the path of the pip.
 It should be some path that contains miniconda3 like `.../miniconda3/env/imagecas...`
 - if your pip is not having the correct path, contact Liam.
-(I think you should delete the pyenve settings in .bashrc or .bash_profile Andrew :))
+(I think you should delete the pyenv settings in .bashrc or .bash_profile Andrew :))
 - [unnecessary] you can check if you are using the correct python version by `python --version` and see the path of the pip

 ### Install Dependencies